TaxoPress/Tag-Groups/readme.txt

 ## Tag Groups Pro ##

 > <strong>Upgrade to Tag Groups Pro</strong><br />
 > This plugin is the free version of TaxoPress.
-The Pro version of Tag Groups has extra features and expert support. <a href="https://taxopress.com/tag-groups" title="Tag Groups Pro">Click here to organize your terms with the Tag Groups Pro plugin now!</a>
+The Pro version of Tag Groups has extra features and expert support.
+[Click here to organize your terms with the Tag Groups Pro plugin now!](https://taxopress.com/tag-groups)

 == Why Organize Terms Into Groups? ==